 If file sync is configured in your project, it automatically starts when running:

-This command sets a different namespace as default namespace for the current kube-context:
+This command sets a different namespace as default namespace for the current kube-context/cluster:

 Not for Spaces

-devspace use namespace does not work for Spaces.
+devspace use namespace does not work for Loft spaces.
 Use

 devspace use space instead.

 This command creates a new space using Loft: